 With a short 20 to 30 minute walk to the beach Barn Drift sits in hundreds of acres of private farm land.
 With fabulous walks all around and right from the front door.
-It is on the edge of Cley which has an award winning smoke house and award wining delicatessen, 2 pubs, well known local pottery, 2 cafes and exceptional art gallery as well as a second hand book shop and a much acclaimed NWT Bird Centre with gift shop and cafe ~ all within walking distance of the house.
-Holt, the local town is just 3 miles in-land where the streets are lined with enticing antique shops, wine bars, boutiques, art galleries, restaurants pubs and food halls.
+It is on the edge of Cley which has an award winning smoke house and award wining delicatessen, 2 pubs, acclaimed local pottery, 2 cafes and exceptional art gallery as well as a second hand book shop and the famous NWT Bird Centre with gift shop and cafe ~ all within walking distance of the house.
+Holt, the local town is just 3 miles in-land where the streets are lined with enticing antique shops, wine bars, boutiques, art galleries, restaurants, pubs and food halls.
 There are vast choices of beach to visit, boats trips to take and boats to hire; with Blakeney Harbour visible from the garden and Morston Quay just a mile along the coast, both offering free boat launching ~ why not bring your own boat.
-Dogs welcome too!
+Dogs welcome too with prior agreement.

 |Size||Sleeps up to 16, 8 bedrooms|